 Some fish have a tendency to carry around a surprised look on their faces, which is always a hilarious sight to see.
 Almost none of them, however, look as surprised or are as convincing as the ocean sunfish.
 This massive sea-dweller weighs up to 5,000 pounds and can reach a size of up to 14 feet long and 10 feet high.

 These fish love staying close to the surface and enjoying a good suntan, which is partly why they're called sunfish.
 Smaller fish tend to gather around them and eat parasites off their skin, which is a great win-win situation for the ocean sunfish and its guests.

 Aye-ayes are one of the weirdest looking primates on earth.
 These unique lemurs are mostly found at night in the Madagascar rainforest trees, as they search for food and shelter.
 Despite looking like chipmunks on Ritalin, they are actually quite intelligent and can use their human-like opposable thumbs to hang from tree branches.

 Locals in Madagascar tend to stay away from the Aye-ayes because, for them, these mammals are like black cats.
 They are the world's largest nocturnal primate and are unfortunately considered endangered at the moment.
 This is due to unnecessary killing and environmental destruction, which forced the government to write laws protecting their lives and habitat.

 Mexican Mole Lizard

 Meet the Mexican mole lizard.
-This long, bizarre and legless lizard contains small T-Rex arms and is one of the only four amphisbaenians in the world that actually has legs.
+This long, bizarre, and legless lizard has small T-Rex arms and is one of the only four amphisbaenians in the world that actually has legs.
 It can be found in Baja California, right on the border of the state of California, and tends to be out in the open during midsummers.
 They might be a creepy sight to behold, but they aren't dangerous in any way.